pabloinsente/sf_for_beh_ss/README.md

 1. A project structure
 2. An isolated virtual environment to manage our dependencies
-3. A version control system to track our progress
+3. A version control system to track our progress and changes
 4. An automated data analysis script
 5. A machine learning experiment tracking system
 6. A semi-automated unit testing script